 Turning Point offers confidential resources to individuals and families.

-Domestic violence is a pattern of abusive and coercive behaviors including physical, sexual, and psychological attacks, as well as economic coercion that adults or adolescents use against their intimate partners.
+Domestic and intimate partner abuse is a pattern of abusive and coercive behaviors including physical, sexual, and psychological attacks, as well as economic coercion that adults or adolescents use against their intimate partners.

-Domestic violence can take many forms, including physical abuse, psychological, emotional, verbal and financial abuse, sexual violence and isolation.
+Domestic and intimate partner abuse can take many forms, including physical abuse, psychological, emotional, verbal and financial abuse, sexual violence and isolation.

-Turning Point staff and volunteers are trained to help victims of all types of domestic violence.
+Turning Point staff and volunteers are trained to help victims of all types of domestic and intimate partner abuse.

 Does your partner: